python/cpython/Doc/library/msilib.rst

 .. method:: SummaryInformation.GetProperty(field)

-   Return a property of the summary, through :cfunc:`MsiSummaryInfoGetProperty`.
+   Return a property of the summary, through :c:func:`MsiSummaryInfoGetProperty`.
    *field* is the name of the property, and can be one of the constants ``PID_CODEPAGE``, ``PID_TITLE``, ``PID_SUBJECT``, ``PID_AUTHOR``, ``PID_KEYWORDS``, ``PID_COMMENTS``, ``PID_TEMPLATE``, ``PID_LASTAUTHOR``,